 The inclusion also makes Tajikistan less of an outlier.
 Tajikistan and Afghanistan are majority-Muslim, but speak forms of Persian, rather than Turkic.
 Given close links between Tajik and Afghan cultures and histories, there are arguments to include both if one is included.
 That said, those that do usually refer to the grouping as “Central Asia and Afghanistan,” acknowledging that a change has been made to the commonly-accepted definition.

 Another common addition creates “Central Asia and the Caucasus.”
-Across the Caspian Sea from Central Asian, the countries of Caucasus Mountains share Turkic, Persian, and Soviet influences.
+Across the Caspian Sea from Central Asian, the countries of Caucasus Mountains share Turkic, Persian, and Soviet influences and Silk Road heritage.
 Central Asia and the Caucasus both continue to be heavily influenced by Russia.
-Azerbaijan, specifically, is majority-Muslim, speaks Turkic, and forms a sort bridge between Turkey and the Central Asian states its ancient empires influenced.
+Azerbaijan, specifically, is majority-Muslim, speaks Turkic, and forms a sort bridge between Turkey and the Central Asian states influenced by empires based in what is now Turkey.
 However, the other two Caucasus states, Armenia and Georgia, are historically Christian states.
 Further, their languages are neither Turkic nor Persian and their identities are decidedly separate from those of the Central Asian core.
 This makes directly combining the two groups difficult.

 Thus, while some similar threads can be found in terms of history and modern diplomacy, Central Asia and the Caucasus are usually considered separate entities, even when they are considered as part of the same study.